rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

 When you initialize a cloud server, `nova-agent` performs startup functions such as configuring the server's network, establishing its hostname, and setting its root or admin passwords.

-Normal operation of a cloud server requires `nova-agent` to remain active.
+The normal operation of a cloud server requires `nova-agent` to remain active.
 Disabling or removing `nova-agent` can result in issues with the server interfacing with the host environment.
 We do not recommend removing or disabling the service on your server.

 ### `nova-agent` dependencies

-`nova-agent` relies on another service being started and running on the server first, **xe-linux-distribution** (in some operating systems it is called **xe-daemon**.)
+`nova-agent` relies on another service being started and running on the server first, **xe-linux-distribution** (in some operating systems, it is called **xe-daemon**.)
 This service is responsible for allowing the virtual machine (VM) to communicate with the hypervisor via XenStore.
-The **xe-guest-utilities** package, which is installed by default on all Linux servers on the Rackspace Cloud, provides the **xe-linux-distribution** service.
+The **xe-guest-utilities** package, installed by default on all Linux servers on the Rackspace Cloud, provides the **xe-linux-distribution** service.
 Because `nova-agent` relies on XenStore to function, you should make sure that **xe-linux-distribution** starts *before* the `nova-agent` service.

 On Windows servers, the dependency is known as **Citrix Xen Windows Guest Agent**.
 This service performs the same duties as the **xe-linux-distribution** does for a Linux server.
-This service also comes installed, and starts automatically, by default on all base Windows images.
+This service also is installed and starts automatically by default on all base Windows images.

 ### How is my server affected if `nova-agent` is broken or missing?